aleph-zero-foundation/consensus-go/README.md

   - Install packages needed for orchestrating experiments: `GNU parallel` and Python 3 packages: `fabric, boto3, ipython`
   - Then, go to `experiments/aws` and run `python shell.py`.
 This opens a shell with procedures orchestrating experiments.
 The main procedure is
   `run_protocol(n_processes, regions, instance_type)` that runs `n_processes` spread uniformly across specified `regions`.
 It uses EC2 machines of `instance_type`.
+  - Before running any experiments, it is required to create OS images in all AWS regions in which machines will be spawned.
+Run `create_images(regions)`, where `regions` is a list of all AWS regions of interest.
   - The most basic experiment can be run with `run_protocol(7, use_regions(), 't2.micro')`.
 It spawns 7 machines in 7 different regions: 4 in US and 3 in EU.
 As of time of writing, AWS EC2 was providing users with a limited time of free usage of machines of type `t2.micro` and some quota for free storage and data transfer, so such an experiment can be conducted free of charge.
   - The parameters of the protocol are defined in the file `pkg/config/config.go`.
   - After the experiment is finished, the logs containing useful data of the experiment can be downloaded with `get_logs` procedure.